AhmedNoureldinAhmed/FrequencyDistribution/README.md

 hint : separate data by semicolon
 - You See Data in Output File After Program Execute (output.txt) File
+- You See Data Also in Commend Window

 # Note :
 The Data is Not Deleted After Every Execute